+- · Take care of your area

-- Show pride in the school - Attend school everyday
+- Show pride in the school

+- · Be kind, helpful and supportive of others

+- Be resilient

+- Attend school everyday

 Behaviour Code for Students

 NSW public schools are committed to providing safe, supportive, and responsive learning environments for everyone.
 We teach and model the behaviours we value in our students.
 In NSW public school students are expected to: